 When I ponder the most traditional uses of herbs in the kitchen, I think of the classic dill pickle.
 However, when extrapolating the idea of herbs in pickles, you need not be limited to cucumbers or other vegetables packed in vinegar.
-I love to make sauerkraut at home by salting shredded cabbage (or turnips, carrots, beets, rutabaga, et cetera) and weighing it down so it’s able to ferment in its own brine.
+I love to make sauerkraut at home by salting shredded cabbage (or turnips, carrots, beets, rutabaga and so on) and weighing it down so it’s able to ferment in its own brine.

 After a few weeks, the mixture sours, and you’re left with something vastly better than the commercially produced sauerkraut.
 I love adding tarragon to my sauerkraut—its complexly sweet licorice notes are a pleasant complement to the sauerkraut’s sourness.